 How to setup SPF record

-In order to authorize Google to send emails on your domain behalf, you will need to create or update your SPF record which includes the following mechanism:
+In order to authorize Google to send emails on your domain’s behalf, you will need to create or update your SPF record, which includes the following mechanism:

 You can achieve this easily with our SPF Record Generator tool; here are the steps:

-- Generate a new SPF Record with authorizing Google
+- Generate a new SPF Record by authorizing Google

 2. Copy the newly generated SPF Record